tychobrailleur/tychobrailleur.github.io/editing.md

 - `M-d`: Delete word.
 - `C-o`: Insert a newlie.
 - `C-x C-o`: Delete blank lines, leaving one.
+- `C-d`: `delete-char`, Deletes the next character.  `C-u C-d` deletes all spaces up to next char.
+- `M-x flush-lines RET <regexp> RET`: Delete all the lines that match the regexp

 # Join Lines